Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_thunderbird/guide.en-ie.md

 > - **Authentication method**: Normal password
 > - **Username**: Your full email address

-### Use the Email Address
+### Use your email address

 Once your email address is configured, you can start using it!
 You can now send and receive emails.

-OVHcloud also offers a web application that allows you to access your email address from a web browser.
+OVHcloud also offers a web application that allows you to access your email account from a web browser.
 To access the OVHcloud Webmail, click on [this link](/links/web/email).
-You can log in using the credentials for your email address.
+You can log in using your email account credentials.

-### Retrieve a Backup of Your Email Address
+### Retrieve a backup of your email account

 If you need to perform an operation that may result in the loss of data from your email account, we recommend that you create a backup of the email account concerned beforehand.
 To do this, refer to the "**Export**" section in the "**Thunderbird**" part of our guide "[Manually migrate your email address](/pages/web_cloud/email_and_collaborative_solutions/migrating/manual_email_migration)".

-### Modify Existing Settings
+### Modify existing settings

 If your email account is already configured and you need to access the account settings to modify them: